 Baseball Injuries: A Guide

 Baseball season is starting back up, and as America’s favorite pastime, it’s very likely you are gearing up for another long season.
-With long seasons come plenty of opportunities for injuries, and is not new to .
-All players should be aware of the various baseball injuries that can occur as a result of overuse, inadequate training, and poor recovery and rest techniques.
+With long seasons come plenty of opportunities for injuries, and baseball is not new to sports injuries.
+Every baseball player should be aware of the various common baseball injuries that can occur as a result of overuse, inadequate training, and poor recovery and rest techniques.

 What are the most common baseball injuries?

-Any common : knows the toll it can take on the shoulders and has most likely experienced a or two.
-Here are a few
+Any baseball player knows the toll it can take on the shoulders and has most likely experienced a shoulder injury or two.
+Here are a few common shoulder injury types:

-- Rotator cuff tears are common injuries for baseball players at any position but are most common in baseball pitchers due to the high velocity and repetitiveness of practicing different pitches.
-Usually being , develop over a period of time.
-Players typically report pain at the back or top of the shoulder, typically at the “cocking phase” or “deceleration/follow-through phase.”
+- Rotator cuff tears: These are common injuries for baseball players at any position but are most common in baseball pitchers due to the high velocity and repetitiveness of practicing different pitches.
+Known as an overuse injury, rotator cuff tears develop over a period of time.
+In a rotator cuff tear, players typically report pain at the back or top of the shoulder, typically at the “cocking phase” or “deceleration/follow-through phase.”